You may remember Stuart Timmons as the co-author with Lillian

 They use fake

-science to argue that being gay is not natural; t
+science to argue that being gay is not natural; that homosexuality

 is an aberration when in fact you find it widely among many different